Ribocentre-switch/Ribocentre-switch.github.io/docs/c-AMP-GMP.md

 <p><br /></p>

 <p class="header_box" id="description">Description</p>
-<font >Cyclic AMP-GMP riboswitches (also known as c-GAMP riboswitches) form a class of ribose switches that bind specifically to cyclic AMP-GMP.
+<font >c-AMP-GMP riboswitches (also known as c-GAMP riboswitches) form a class of ribose switches that bind specifically to cyclic AMP-GMP.
 Previously annotated as the c-di-GMP-I ribose switch, its mutant cyclic AMP-GMP riboswitch is able to bind to a second messenger, c-AMP-GMP.
 The cyclic AMP-GMP ribose switch recognizes c-AMP-GMP and controls a group of genes important for utilizing iron oxide (III) in external power generation.Approximately 6,800 sequences conform to the c-di-GMP-I riboswitch class consensus , which was formerly called the Genes for the Environment, for Membranes and for Motility (GEMM) motif .Predominantly found in species of Bacillales, Clostridia, Deltaproteobacteria, and Gammaproteobacteria , the vastmajority have aptamer sequences and gene associations that aretypical for c-di-GMP binding and control<sup>[1-2, 4-5]</sup>.</font>
 <p><br /></p>

 > Gene association